English Department

 Senior English First Semester Courses

 Seniors are required to take two semesters of English.
-Advanced Placement Literature which fulfills this requirement.
+Advanced Placement Literature fulfills this requirement.
 Honors World Literature Level 3 and World Literature Level 2 are one semester classes.
 Students in these classes must take a second English class and can select one course from the English Electives.

 AP / ECE English Literature & Composition – #E44A/B 1 Credit Level 4 NCAA